GOG.com: GOG Galaxy

 In the CD Projekt Red company update in June 2014, GOG.com announced that it would be bringing a Steam-like client, GOG Galaxy, to Windows, Mac, and Linux platforms.
 The client is designed as a storefront, software delivery, and social network client, allowing players to buy and play games from GOG.com and share them with friends.
 GOG Galaxy also includes an original multiplayer API, allowing developers to include the same kind of multiplayer functionality in GOG.com versions of games as on Steam.
 The client is optional and retains the DRM-free objective of the GOG.com website.

 On 15 October 2014 the open multiplayer beta of the GOG Galaxy client was started, accompanied by the giveaway of Alien vs Predator.
 In July 2015 the GOG Galaxy beta client was reviewed favorably by the PC Gamer magazine, especially noting the focus on user respect in comparison to Steam.
 On 22 March 2017, the client added in cloud saves for 29 games from its catalog.
 GOG Galaxy is currently available for Microsoft Windows and macOS, with a Linux version formerly marked as planned on the Galaxy subpage but stated to not be a priority.
 As of the Galaxy 2.0 revamp of the subpage, any mention of future Linux support has been removed from the FAQ.

 In May 2019, GOG announced plans for GOG Galaxy 2.0, which it aims to be a unified game launcher not only for GOG titles, but from other services such as Steam, Origin, Uplay, Epic Games Store, and including console systems through Xbox and PlayStation networks.
 It has an open API, so users can also create additional plug-ins for it.
 At E3 2019, GOG affirmed that Microsoft was an official partner, which will allow GOG Galaxy 2.0 to have strong incorporation with Xbox and Xbox Game Pass titles.
 The new client entered a closed beta period in June 2019, and open beta in December 2019.

 On 20 July 2020, GOG announced official integration with the Epic Games Store for GOG Galaxy 2.0.

 GOG Connect

 Revealed in June 2016, GOG Connect enabled users with both GOG.com and Steam accounts to claim certain games they already owned on Steam as part of their GOG.com library, allowing them to download the DRM-free version and other bonus items for that game offered by GOG.com.
 Not all such games were part of this offer, as it required GOG.com to work with the game publishers to enable this.
-Further, the time to claim such games was limited, though once a user had claimed their game on GOG.com, it remained permanently accessible in their library.
+The time to claim such games was limited, though once a user had claimed their game on GOG.com, it remained permanently accessible in their library.
 GOG discontinued GOG Connect in January 2023 as the service had been effectively inactive for several years with no new titles offered for connection.